imsweb/naaccr-xml/README.md

 1. Using the stream classes
 2. Using the NAACCR XML Utility class (NaaccrXmlUtils)
-3. Using the Graphical User Interface (Standlone)
+3. Using the Graphical User Interface (Standalone)
 4. Using the no-GUI batch class (BatchProcessor)

 ### Using the stream classes